Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 finger, metacarpals distally.

 phalanges.
-They are numbered moving lateral to medial starting with the thumb
+They are numbered moving lateral to medial, and start with the thumb,

-which is metacarpal I, and ending with metacarpal V, the little finger.
-Each
+which is metacarpal I, and end with metacarpal V, the little finger.

 medial borders of the shaft allowing attachment of the interossei muscles.